nittaya1990/tensorflow/tensorflow/tools/dist_test/README.md

 There are three general modes of testing:

-**1) Launch a docker container and run parameters and servers as separate processes therein.**
+**1) Launch a docker container and run parameters servers and workers as separate processes therein.**

 For example:

     ./local_test.sh

 By default, local_test.sh runs the MNIST-with-replicas model as a test.
-However, you can use the --model-name flag to run the tf-learn/wide&deep cesnsu model:
+However, you can use the --model_name flag to run the tf-learn/wide&deep cesnsu model:

-    ./local_test.sh --model-name CENSUS_WIDENDEEP
+    ./local_test.sh --model_name CENSUS_WIDENDEEP

 **2) Launch a remote k8s cluster on Google Container Engine (GKE) and run the test suite on it**